piushvaish/devops-engineer-capstone-project/README.md

 * Take a screenshot of the Jenkins pipeline showing deployment and a screenshot of your AWS EC2 page showing the newly created (for blue/green) or modified (for rolling) instances.
 Make sure you name your instances differently between blue and green deployments.

-* Blue/Green branch corresponds to the Blue/Green deployment strategy.
-Make sure that you checkout branches "blue" and "green" to see how blue/green deployment was performed in the course.
-* You can create any more branches for a multiple pipeline set-up, as directed in the demonstration video.